Rivastigmine hydrogen tartrate

 If you have not told your doctor about any of these things, tell him/her before you start taking this medicine.

 Follow all directions given to you by your doctor and pharmacist carefully.

 These instructions may differ from the information contained in this leaflet.

 If you do not understand the instructions on the label, ask your doctor or pharmacist for help.

 The usual starting dose is 1.5 mg twice a day.
 After two weeks, if you do not have any problems with the medicine, the dose

 may be gradually increased up to a maximum of 6 mg twice a day.

-If for any reason you stop taking Exelon for more than several days, tell your doctor before you start taking Exelon again.
+If for any reason you stop taking Exelon for more than three days, tell your doctor before you start taking Exelon again.

 Your doctor will restart you at the lowest dose to help prevent side effects such as nausea and vomiting.